The university is committed to ensuring digital accessibility and improving the online

-Screen readers help a user navigate a page by reading the headings.
-If the page has
+Screen readers help a user navigate a product by reading the headings.
+If the screen

-no headings, the screen reader reads every line on the page.
-Ideally, a site viewer
+has no headings, the screen reader reads every line.
+Ideally, a site viewer should

-should be able to grasp what the page is about just by reading the headings.
+be able to grasp what the content is about just by reading the headings.